WebAssembly/wasi-keyvalue/README.md

 ### Goals

 The primary goal of this API is to allow WASI programs to access a wide variety of key-value stores.
-It meant the `wasi:keyvalue` interfaces to be implementable by a wide variety of key-value stores, including but not limited to: in-memory key-value stores, on-disk key-value stores, document databases, relational databases, and either single-node or distributed key-value stores.
+This means the `wasi:keyvalue` interfaces should be implementable by a wide variety of key-value stores, including but not limited to: in-memory key-value stores, on-disk key-value stores, document databases, relational databases, and either single-node or distributed key-value stores.

 The second goal of `wasi:keyvalue` interfaces is to abstract away the network stack, allowing